On the additive structure of algebraic valuations of polynomial semirings: Introduction

 Following P.~M. Cohn~\cite{pC68}, we say that a monoid is atomic if every non-invertible element factors into irreducibles.
 A monoid satisfies the ascending chain condition on principal ideals (ACCP) if every increasing sequence of ideals eventually stabilizes.
 It follows immediately that every monoid satisfying the ACCP is atomic.
 There are integral domains whose multiplicative monoids are atomic but do not satisfy the ACCP; the first example was constructed by A. Grams~\cite{aG74}.
 An atomic monoid is called a finite factorization monoid (FFM) if every element admits only finitely many factorizations, and it is called a bounded factorization monoid (BFM) if for every element there is a bound for the number of irreducibles (counting repetitions) in each of its factorizations.
-These notions were introduced by D.~D. Anderson, D.~F. Anderson, and M. Zafrullah~\cite{AAZ90} in the context of Diagram~\eqref{diag:AAZ's atomic chain for monoids} to carry out the first systematic study of factorizations in integral domains.
+These notions were introduced by D.~D. Anderson, D.~F. Anderson, and M. Zafrullah~\cite{AAZ90} in the context of the diagram of Figure~\ref{fig:AAZ's atomic chain for monoids} to carry out the first systematic study of factorizations in integral domains.
 Following Zaks~\cite{aZ76}, we call an atomic monoid half-factorial (HFM) if any two factorizations of the same element have the same number of irreducibles (counting repetitions).
-The implications in Diagram~\eqref{diag:AAZ's atomic chain for monoids} hold for any monoid.
+The implications in the diagram shown in Figure~\ref{fig:AAZ's atomic chain for monoids} hold for any monoid.
+For the sake of consistency, in the same diagram, we let the (nonstandard) acronym ATM stand for the term `atomic monoid'.